RWS/studio-api-docs/apiconcepts/filetypesupport/enhancing_the_preview_file_writer.md

     }
        </script>
 ```
-***

-First, it is best to add a separate helper function that generates the HTML header as shown below:
+Next, add a helper function that generates the HTML header:

 # [C#](#tab/tabid-3)
 ```cs